 3. If it’s called Beaujolais Nouveau, then the Gamay grapes are picked by hand

 Within the Beaujolais region, which is 34 miles long from north to south and 7 to 9 miles wide, nearly 4000 grape growers pick their Gamay grapes by hand in order to qualify for the “Beaujolais Nouveau” AOC.
 With the exception of Champagne, Beaujolais is the only wine to require this manner of grape collection.
-While this method works best for the Gamay, which are grown in abundant number and dense clusters, it is a laborious yet beloved chore that only adds to the worldwide mystique of Beaujolais Nouveau.
+While this method works best for Gamay grapes, which are grown in abundant numbers and dense clusters, it is a laborious yet beloved chore that only adds to the worldwide mystique of Beaujolais Nouveau.

 4. Beaujolais Nouveau is one of the best wines for food pairings…if you know this secret

 While Beaujolais Nouveau is indeed a red wine, the secret is to serve it slightly chilled as you would a white wine.
 This enhances its fresh acidity and fruity finish, making it an easy pairing for all sorts of foodstuffs and flavor profiles.
+“Thanks to its versatility in style, it can pair really well with lots of different fare,” says Mr. O’Haire.
+“For aromatic, food-friendly reds, Beaujolais is my go-to red for just about anything, year-round.”
 Rich cheeses, salty meats, mild seafood, and herbed poultry are all fantastic dishes to serve with chilled Beaujolais.
-When presented at room temperature, however, the wine looses its zip and zest, taking on more of a boozy aroma.
+However, when presented at room temperature, the wine loses its zip and zest, taking on more of a boozy aroma.
 Sacre bleu!
 Do not do this, s’il vous plait!

 Tip: Celebrating Beaujolais Nouveau Day with a cheeseboard?
-Fellow Barge Lady and resident cheesemonger, Kelly, has some recommendations.
-She suggests starting with a soft cow’s milk cheese such as Brillat de Savarin, Brie de Meaux, or a mild Camembert, as the mellow flavor and creamy texture pair nicely.
-Then, add in a firm cheese like Comte or Gruyere.
-Kelly explains, “The nutty notes of these cheeses compliment the fruity flavors of the Beaujolais Nouveau wine.”
-For a third cheese, she would choose a fresh goat’s milk cheese.
+We suggest starting with a soft cow’s milk cheese such as Brillat de Savarin, Brie de Meaux, or a mild Camembert, as the mellow flavor and creamy texture pair nicely.
+Then, add in a firm cheese like Comte or Gruyere, as the nutty notes of these cheeses complement the fruity flavors of the Beaujolais Nouveau wine.
+For a third cheese, choose a fresh goat’s milk cheese.
 Add some charcuterie, make sure the cheese has at least an hour to temper out of the refrigerator, and chill the Beaujolais Nouveau for thirty minutes prior to serving – et voila – the perfect platter for your Beaujolais Nouveau Day festivities!